NavigationRouter

 Using PushView

 Using a PushView is the easiest way to navigate forward.
-Inside any file that you need to navigate in import NavigationRouter, and then its as easy as using a NavigationLink.
+Inside any file that you need to navigate in, import NavigationRouter, and then it's as easy as using a NavigationLink.
 PushView can be made either with a String, or a custom label View.

 struct ViewOne: View {